-Second Nature offers outdoor learning and bushcraft experiences for children of all ages.
+Second Nature now offers bushcraft in Snowdonia, and for adults and children.
 Come and develop your forest, field and wilderness skills.
 Book a place on a bat walk.
+Talk to the owls.
 Find out how to track animals.
-Talk to the owls.
 Discover the names of trees and birds.
-Throw a woodland birthday party.
+Throw a bushcraft birthday party.
 Take part in the John Muir Awards scheme with your family, school or youth group.
+And combine it all with a stay in the National Park.

 It’s your world – enjoy it!